justinca/w0abe-blog/content/blog/getting-started/get-on-the-air/index.md

 	- Take **a lot** of practice tests!
 - Focus on the answers not the distractors

 As you start to feel more comfortable with the content schedule your exam.
 Since Covid is still a thing you may need to reach out to your local club and see if they have special criteria for in-person testing.
 You can also schedule remote testing from multiple clubs.
-You do not need to live in the region the club resides in to have them administer your exam.
-Ham study allows you to schedule the exams.
+You do not need to live in the region the club resides in to have them administer your exam and Ham study allows you to schedule the exams from the website.

 ![Ham Study Mobile App](./hamstudy.PNG)